raoul2000/yii2-workflow/guide/events.md

 ## Event Name Helper

 The class *\raoul2000\workflow\events\WorkflowEvent* includes a set of static method that you can use to easely create workflow event names.
-They even more useful if your favorite IDE supports auto-completion !
+It's even more useful if your favorite IDE supports auto-completion !
 The example below is equivalent to the previous one except that the event name is created at runtime by a call to `WorkflowEvent::beforeEnterStatus('W1/A')`.

 ```php